Rebuilding Place in the Urban Space

 Snow clearance is hard, requires planning, and is maddening when you're trying to get around ("Why can’t Toronto remove snow like Montreal?
 The answers may surprise you," "No wonder it's taking so long to clear the snow, we planned it that way," Toronto Star).

-For many years, around December and later I've written entries about snow clearance as the walking-biking-transit city.
+For many years, around December and later I've written entries about snow clearance in cities that claim to prioritize walking-biking-transit.
 Rather than recap them, here's a list:

 -- "Winter snow clearance in the Walking CIty," 2025